ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 framing in situations where the Protocol Stack provides octet-stream transport only.

+Note that as with sending, the Message object may represent a partial message, larger than the maximum message size than can be received atomically.
+In this case, the Message object passed contains some reference to the full Message it belongs to, as well as the byte range of the data content within the partial Message.

 Connection -> ReceiveError&lt;>

 A ReceiveError occurs when data is received by the underlying Protocol Stack